jojozhuang/jojozhuang.github.io/_posts/2016-09-22-enable-tomcat-debugging-in-docker-for-eclipse.md

 > Tutorial for how to setup remote debugging in Eclipse for tomcat in Docker.

 ## 1. Introduction
-After deploying the JSP application to Tomcat container, which are mentioned in the last posting [Serve JSP Application With Tomcat In Docker](http://jojozhuang.github.io/blog/2016/09/20/serve-jsp-application-with-tomcat-in-docker/), our Game Store is now hosted in tomcat container.
+After deploying the JSP application to Tomcat container, which is mentioned in the last posting [Serve JSP Application With Tomcat In Docker](http://jojozhuang.github.io/blog/2016/09/20/serve-jsp-application-with-tomcat-in-docker/), our Game Store is now hosted in tomcat container.
 Be aware of the following facts:
 * Source files are located on host machine, and copied to tomcat webapps folder through volume.
 * Tomcat container is serving the gamestore application.
 * Mysql container is used to store data.